ctsrc/Pgen/README.md

 Generate passphrases using the [wordlists for random passphrases][EFFWL] made by the EFF.

-By default, generated passphrases consist of six words randomly selected from the large wordlist.

-Be sure to [read the article about the wordlists][EFFWL] to learn about the difference between them.
+By default, generated passphrases consist of twelve words randomly selected from the autocomplete-optimized wordlist.
+Be sure to [read the article][EFFWL] to learn about the difference between the wordlists.

 ## Table of Contents